Terry Tempest Williams

-Terry Tempest Williams (born 8 September 1955), is an American writer, educator, conservationist, and activist.
+Terry Tempest Williams (born September 8, 1955) is an American writer, educator, conservationist, and activist.
 Williams' writing is rooted in the American West and has been significantly influenced by the arid landscape of Utah.
-Her work focuses on social and environmental justice ranging from issues of ecology and the protection of public lands and wildness, to women's health, to exploring our relationship to culture and nature.
+Her work focuses on social and environmental justice ranging from issues of ecology and the protection of public lands and wildness, to women's health, to exploring humanity's relationship to culture and nature.
 She writes in the genre of creative nonfiction and the lyrical essay.